dileepapeiris/backend-wso2/README.md

-<h1 align="center" id="title">Participant Management System using Ballerina and MySQL</h1>
+<h1 align="center" id="title">WSO2 Con Registration Portal</h1>

 <p id="description">
-The Participant Management System is a backend API service developed using Ballerina and MySQL.
+The WSO2 Con Registration Portal is with a backend API service developed using Ballerina and MySQL.
 It is designed to efficiently manage participant data using their NIC (National Identity Card) number.
 The system provides secure and well-structured endpoints to perform standard CRUD operations (Create, Read, Update, Delete) on participant records.
 </p>

 ---